 How is cervical cancer diagnosed?

-Abnormal results from a routine Pap test (or smear) leads to a cervical cancer diagnosis.
+Abnormal results from a routine Pap test (or smear) could lead to a cervical cancer diagnosis.
 During a Pap test, your doctor takes a sample of cells from your cervix.
 The sample is sent to a lab and checked under a microscope.

-Abnormal Pap test results could mean there are changes in the cells on your cervix.
-This includes:
+Abnormal Pap test results could mean there are changes in the cells on your cervix, including:

 - Inflammation (irritation).
 This can be caused by an infection of the cervix.
 These include yeast infections, HPV, the herpes virus, or many other infections.